H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 The global control layer acts as a central regulator for safety, roles, resources, and logging across the system.
 It provides a way to adjust high-level behavior without directly modifying individual agents or models.
 Later work on executive control and container design will build on this foundation, using these settings as inputs to higher-level routing and coordination.

-## 4.6 15 Blood Brain Barrier And Safeguards
+## 4.6 16-blood-brain-barrier-and-safeguards.md

-# 15. Blood–Brain Barrier and Safeguards
+# 16. Blood–Brain Barrier and Safeguards

 This chapter describes the layer of controls that stands between external inputs and the core internal structures of the system.
 By analogy with a biological barrier, it defines which kinds of material are allowed inward, in what form, and under which conditions, before they can influence memory, container paths, and narrative layers.